 Do you love the rush of fear and adrenaline you get from a great roller coaster?
 You’re not alone.
 There are more than 2000 roller coasters in operation all over the world, and everybody’s got their favorite.
 But a few coasters deliver a really special, one-of-a-kind experience.
-From incredible speed, to gut-churning drops, to head-spinning inversions, there’s something for everybody on our list of top 10 Roller Coasters in the World — so here it is, in no particular order:
+From incredible speed, to gut-churning drops, to head-spinning inversions, there’s something for everybody on our list of top 10 Roller Coasters in the World — so here it is, in no particular word.

-Top 10 Roller Coasters in the World:
+Top 10 Roller Coasters in the World for Every Thrill Seeker:

 Fuji-Q Highland – Yamanashi Prefecture, Japan